 The art group meets every Thursday 1.30-3.30 at the Botanic Cottage which is inside the Royal Botanic Gardens Edinburgh.
 It is a wonderful, accesible space, with a short walk through the gardens to the cottage (mobility buggies and wheelchairs available – get in touch if you would like to know more about this).

 The group is led by branch member Lindsay, a qualified artist and illustrator, who sets a topic for each session (although you can create whatever you’d like).
 When the weather is nice we may sit outside in the beautiful gardens, as shown by the image below.

 Beginners are more than welcome, and whilst you are asked you bring your own materials, there is a collection of things that can be lent during the session, to get you started.
 So do sign up, even if you are unsure of what materials to take along.

 If you have any further queries or would like to sign up then send an email to our Art Group Coordinator Katrina: firstname.lastname@example.org.

 Additional Venue Information

 Classes will be held at the Botanic Cottage where there are access toilets available.
 The groups would currently consist of up to 6 participants with volunteer support.

 Botanic Cottage is situated within the Royal Botanic Gardens Edinburgh.
 Attendees should arrive at the RBGE main visitor entrance The John Hope Gateway on Arboretum Place where there are designated blue badge parking bays available or paid parking facilities (www.rbge.org.uk/visit)

-A limited number of Mobility Buggies can be reserved at the West Gate.
-Book in advance by phoning 0131 248 2909 or email email@example.com
+A limited number of Mobility buggies and manual wheelchairs can be reserved at the visitor entrances by booking in advance with the Visitor Team from this number 0131 248 2909 or by emailing email@example.com

 Facilities and equipment